2022 Florida Commissioner of Agriculture election

 The 2022 Florida Commissioner of Agriculture election was held on November 8, 2022, to elect the Florida Commissioner of Agriculture.
 Incumbent Democratic Commissioner of Agriculture Nikki Fried was eligible to run for a second term, but she instead ran for governor of Florida in 2022.
 Republican Wilton Simpson won the election with over 59% of the vote.
-Simpson’s victory gave Republicans complete control of state government for the first time since Reconstruction.
+Simpson's victory gave Republicans complete control of statewide offices and government for the first time since Reconstruction.